masa0221/tmux-kube-status/README.md

-# kube_status.tmux
+# Tmux Kube Status

-`kube_status.tmux` is a Tmux plugin designed to show your current Kubernetes context and environment (dev, test, staging, prod) in the Tmux status line.
-Use [tmux-plugin-manager (TPM)](https://github.com/tmux-plugins/tpm) for easier installation and management.
+`kube_status.tmux` is a Tmux plugin that allows you to display your current Kubernetes context in the Tmux status line.
+The plugin enables you to change colors based on each context.

 ## Preview